Explore Our Garden Wildlife Blog

 When hedgehogs are preparing to hibernate, it’s crucial that they can find enough fat reserves to survive through the winter.
 Their natural food sources may be scarce at this time of year, especially in urban areas, so a specialist hedgehog food or dried calcium worms can supplement their diet effectively and increase the chances of a healthy hibernation.

 Where do hedgehogs hibernate?

 During winter hibernation, a hedgehog will generally sleep in a nest that they have built especially in thick undergrowth or under piles of leaves.
 They will sleep in these spots during the day at any time of year, and will also sleep in unlit bonfires so it is crucial that you always check your bonfire thoroughly for sleeping hedgehogs before lighting it.
 A hedgehog will never generally hibernate outside one of these nests, and you can help it along by leaving plenty of undergrowth and tucked-away spaces in your own garden.
-You can also buy special hedgehog houses for them to build their nest inside.
+You can also buy special hedgehog houses for them, including our Hogilo hedgehog houses or inspection roof hedgehog house, to build their nest inside.

 How long do hedgehogs hibernate for?